Patrick Mahomes extraordinary for Chiefs in AFC title game win

 In Mahomes' two seasons as a starter, the Chiefs have made the AFC Championship Game both times, losing to the Patriots last season by -- as everybody in Kansas City will remind you -- four inches.
 The distance that created an offsides call that went against the Chiefs that still stings here.
 For a brief, terrifying moment that played out on national television in October, the return here, the triumph that followed on Sunday, seemed a long shot.

-That is when Mahomes was in agony on the field during a Thursday night game, his kneecap dislocated.
-Trainers popped it back in place on the field but as he hobbled away that night, the season looked on the brink of collapse, the league's defending Most Valuable Player lost, a seeming warning about the risks of the running quarterback.
+That moment, of course, was when Mahomes writhed in pain on the field during a Thursday night game, his kneecap dislocated.
+Trainers popped it back in place on the field, but as he hobbled away that night, the Chiefs' season looked on the brink of collapse, the league's defending MVP lost indefinitely.

 So much for that.
 It turns out that Mahomes' knee is as extraordinary as his arm.
 He was back within weeks, but in his return, the Chiefs lost to the Tennessee Titans in Week 10, with Mahomes' running ability limited and the Chiefs using the short passing game to keep the pass rush away.